DeepFakesON-Phys: DeepFakes Detection based on Heart Rate Estimation: Conclusions

 DeepFakesON-Phys has been evaluated using Celeb-DF v2 and DFDC Preview databases, two of the latest and most challenging DeepFake video databases.
 Regarding the experimental protocol, each database was divided into development and evaluation datasets, considering different identities in each dataset in order to perform a fair evaluation of the technology.

 The soundness and competitiveness of DeepFakesON-Phys has been proven by the very good results achieved, AUC values of 99.9\% and 98.2\% for the Celeb-DF and DFDC databases, respectively.
 These results have outperformed other state-of-the-art fake detectors based on face warping and pure deep learning features, among others.
-Finally, the experimental results of this study reveal that current face manipulation techniques do not pay attention to the physiological information of the human being when synthesizing fake videos.
+Finally, the experimental results of this study reveal that current face manipulation techniques do not pay attention to the heart-rate-related or blood-related physiological information.

-Future work will be oriented to the analysis of the robustness of the proposed fake detection approach against face manipulations unseen during the training process~\cite{tolosana2020SurveyFakes}, temporal integration of frame data~\cite{hernandez2018time}, and the application of the proposed physiological approach to other face manipulation techniques such as face morphing~\cite{raja2020morphing}.
+Immediate work may consist in replicating the state of the art DeepFake works and training them with the same databases than the ones used to train DeepFakesON-Phys in order to make a fair comparison of accuracy, and showing the actual performance of our method.
+Another future work will be oriented to the analysis of the robustness of the proposed fake detection approach against face manipulations unseen during the training process~\cite{tolosana2020SurveyFakes}, temporal integration of frame data~\cite{hernandez2018time}, and the application of the proposed physiological approach to other face manipulation techniques such as face morphing~\cite{raja2020morphing}.